EdGemmill/JSReactApps/react/01_setting_up_project.md

 ### 3. Create configuration files

-In this step you will create two more files:
+In this step you will create three more files:
  * `.babelrc`
  * `webpack.config.js`
+ * `jest.config.js`

 ```json
 {
     "presets": ["@babel/preset-env","@babel/preset-react"]